Pebble Flow Workflow Server

 The request and describe API paths are displayed on the developer info panel located on the View Pebble page accessible on the Pebble Flow server.

-The request and describe API paths are displayed on the developer info panel on the Pebble Flow server.
+The 'request' and 'describe' API paths are displayed on the developer info panel on the Pebble Flow server.

 The following describes the steps to execute a pebble on the Pebble Flow server.